PricelessToolkit/CapiBridge/README.md

 > ### 🔥Connect antennas before power to avoid transmitter burnout.🔥

 > [!IMPORTANT]
 > If you're new to Arduino-related matters, please refrain from asking basic questions like "how to install Arduino IDE".
 There are already plenty of excellent tutorials available on the internet.
-If you encounter any issues to which you can't find the answer on the [Web](https://www.google.com/), feel free to join our [Facebook Group](https://www.facebook.com/groups/pricelesstoolkit) or open a new [discussion](https://github.com/PricelessToolkit/CapiBridge/discussions) topic in the dedicated tab.
+If you encounter any issues to which you can't find the answer -> [Here](https://www.google.com/) , feel free to join our [Facebook Group](https://www.facebook.com/groups/pricelesstoolkit) or open a new [discussion](https://github.com/PricelessToolkit/CapiBridge/discussions) topic in the dedicated tab.
 Remember that providing detailed information about the problem will help me offer more effective assistance.
 More information equals better help!

 ____________